leongj/azure-search-openai-demo/chatlog.md

 # Chat Logging add-on

-[This branch](https://github.com/leongj/azure-search-openai-demo/tree/chat-logging) (`chat-logging`) of my repo adds a feature to [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) that logs all chats to a CosmosDB instance.
+[This branch](https://github.com/leongj/azure-search-openai-demo/tree/chat-logging) (`chat-logging`) of this repo (a fork of [azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo)) adds a feature that logs all chats to a CosmosDB instance.

 Thanks to `@danialtham_msft` for working with me on this one <3